Azure/azure-sdk-for-ruby/README.md

 ## Important Announcement

 As of February 2021, Azure Resource Management SDK for Ruby **has entered a retirement phase and is no longer officially supported by Microsoft**.
 Here is the complete list of packages that are affected by this.
-We are committed to making critical security and bug fixes for libraries in this repo until **12/31/2021**.
-After 2021, this repo will no longer be maintained.
+We are committed to making critical security and bug fixes for libraries in this repo until **December 31, 2021**.
+After that date, this repo will no longer be maintained.

 For current users of the Azure Resource Management SDK for Ruby, we have prepared a **migration guide** that points outlines different alternative approaches you can take moving forward.
 Please [check the guide here](docs/README.md).